 I. Bill of Attainder. - This was a bill (which might in itself decree sentence of death) passed by Parliament, by which, originally, the blood of a person held to be convicted of treason or felony was declared to be attainted or corrupted so that his power to inherit, transmit, or hold property was destroyed.
-After Henry VIII.'s reign the law was modified so as not to work "corruption of blood" in the case of new felonies.
-Under the Stuarts, Bills of Attainder were generally brought only in cases where the Commons believed that impeachment would fail-as in the cases of Strafford and Laud.
-It should be noticed that in an Impeachment ment the Commons bring the accusation, and the Lords alone act as judges; but that in a Bill of Attainder the Commons-that is, the accusers-themselves act as judges, as well as
+After Henry VIII.'s reign the law was modified so as not to work "corruption of blood" in the case of new felonics.
+Under the Stuarts, Bills of Attainder were generally brought only in cases where the Commons believed that impeachment would fail - as in the cases of Strafford and Laud.
+It should be noticed that in an Impeachment the Commons bring the accusation, and the Lords alone act as judges; but that in a Rill of Attainder the Commons-that is the accusary-themselves act as judges as well as Bill of Attainder the Commons - that is, the accusers - themselves act as judges, as well as

 II.
-Statute of Præmunire (1393). - This statute was enacted to check the power claimed by the Pope in England in cases which interfered with power claimed by the King, as in appeals made to the Court of Rome respecting Church matters, over which the King's court nappeais made to the Court of Kome respecting Church matters, over which the King's court had jurisdiction.
-The statute received its name from the writ served on the party who had broken the law: "Premunire facias A. B."; that is, "Cause A. B. to be forewarned" that he appear before us to answer the contempt with which he stands charged.
-Henry VIII. made use of this statute in order to compel the clergy to accept his supremacy over the breath of the statute in order to compel the clergy to accept his supremacy over the
+Statute of Præmunire (1393).-This statute was enacted to check the power claimed by the Pope in England in cases which interfered with power claimed by the King, as in appeals made to the Court of Rome respecting Church matters, over which the King's court had jurisdiction.
+The statute received its name from the writ served on the party who had broken the law: "Pramunire facias A. B."; that is, "Cause A. B. to be forewarned" that he appear before us to answer the contempt with which he stands charged.
+Henry VIII. made use of this statute in order to compel the clergy to accept his supremacy over the Exalian Church.
+English Church.

 III.
-Habeas Corpus Act (1679). - The name of this celebrated statute is derived from 'ts referring to the opening words of the writ: "Habeas corpus ad subjictendum" (see page 269, Note 1).
-Sir James Mackintosh declares that the essence of the statute is contained in clauses 39, 40 of Magna Carta - which see.
+Habeas Corpus Act (1679). - The name of this celebrated statute is derived from its referring to the opening words of the writ: "Habeas corpus ad subjiciendum" (see page 269, Note 1).
+Sir James Mackintosh declares that the essence of the statute is contained in clauses 39, 40 of Magna Carta-which see.
 The right to habeas corpus was conceded by the Petition of Right and also by the Statute of 1640.
-But in order to better secure the liberty of the subject and for prevention of imprisonments beyond the seas, the Habeas Corpus Act of 1670 was enacted, regulating the issue and return of writs of habeas corpus.
+But in order to better secure the liberty of the subject and for prevention of imprisonments beyond the seas, the Habeas Corpus Act of the subject and for prevention of imprisonments beyond the seas, the Itabeas Corpus Act of 1679 was enacted, regulating the issue and return of writs of habeas corpus.

-The principal provisions of the Act are: 1.
-Jailers (except in cases of commitment for treason or felony) must within three days of the reception of the writ produce the prisoner in court, unless the court is at a distance, when the time may be extended to twenty days at the court, unless the court is at a distance, when the time may be extended to twenty days at the most.
+The principal provisions of the Act are: r.
+Jailers (except in cases of commitment for treason or felony) must within three days of the reception of the writ produce the prisoner in court, unless the court is at a distance, when the time may be extended to twenty days at the most.
 2. A jailer, refusing to do this, forfeits £100 for the first offence, and £200 for the second.

-3. No one set at liberty upon any Habeas Corpus to be re-committed for the same offence except by the court having jurisdiction of the case.
+3. No one set at liberty upon any Habeas Corpus to be re-committed for the same court but he court became unresident of the case. offence except by the court having jurisdiction of the case.
 4. The Act not to apply to cases over, and became mother of George I. See page 403.